You’ve told me you want to eat more greens – good thinking.

 Greens help keep you energized and fill you up, crowding out all the heavier foods that make you feel bloated and cranky.

 Now, of course you know I’m obsessed with kale (who isn’t?!), it’s the ultimate green nutrition powerhouse.
-But, I thought it was time to change it up and play with different green.
+But, I thought it was time to change it up and play with a different green… Bok Choy.

 1 cup chicken broth